rollbear/trompeloeil/README.md

 ### Typed matcher

 The simplest matcher is a typed matcher.
-As an example of a typed matcher, an `any_of` matcher is shown, mimicing the behaviour of the standard library algorithm [`std::any_of`](http://en.cppreference.com/w/cpp/algorithm/all_any_none_of), allowing a parameter to match any of a set of values.
+As an example of a typed matcher, an `any_of` matcher is shown, mimicking the behaviour of the standard library algorithm [`std::any_of`](http://en.cppreference.com/w/cpp/algorithm/all_any_none_of), allowing a parameter to match any of a set of values.